-For more information on viewing and administering applications through the Veritas Operations Manager, see the Symantec ApplicationHA User's Guide.
+For more information on viewing and administering applications by using the vSphere Client, see the Symantec ApplicationHA User's Guide.

 10 To view component dependency for the monitored application, click the Component Dependency tab.

 The component dependency graph appears.

 The graph illustrates the dependencies between a selected component group (an application or a group of inter-related components) and its components for the configured application.
 The left pane displays component groups and/or configured applications.
 The right pane displays components of the selected component group or application.